 The Boolean operators AND, OR, and NOT tell computer databases and search engines which way to conduct searches that best suit the user's needs.

-retrieve by using the AND operator.
+You can specify that terms must appear in the items you retrieve by using the AND operator.
 (It's best to capitalize Boolean operators because some search engines require this).

 For example: gender AND crime